 - Are you always in the market?
 By this, we mean are you always invested in stocks?

 - Do you think you will maximize your profit if you are always invested?

 - Are you scared of missing some profit if you do not stay in the trade?

-One key advantage of being an independent investor is that you can pull your money out of stocks and move into cash whenever you want to and you do not have to answer to anyone but yourself.
-This is an important advantage over large institutions which have to leave the bulk of their cash invested in the market because of the manifesto they have with their investors.
-There are certain times where having your entire portfolio invested in stocks does not make sense.
+One key advantage of being an independent investor is that you can pull your money out of stocks and move into cash whenever you want, and you do not have to answer to anyone but yourself.
+This is an important advantage over large institutions, which have to leave the bulk of their cash invested in the market because of the manifesto they have with their investors.
+Sometimes, having your entire portfolio invested in stocks does not make sense.

 There is no shame in being in cash.

-Most experienced investors trading their own account use this to their advantage.
-Knowing everything about Technical Analysis and Fundamental Analysis will not help you at all, if you refuse to move to cash when the market enters a serious bear phase.
-Money management and preservation of your capital is critical.
-If you risk too much and lose too much you will not have enough money to invest when the going gets good.
+Most experienced investors trading their accounts use this to their advantage.
+Knowing everything about technical analysis and fundamental analysis will not help you if you refuse to move to cash when the market enters a serious bear phase.
+Money management and preservation of your capital are critical.
+If you risk too much and lose too much, you will not have enough money to invest when the going gets good.

 Example 1 -The Strategy of 80% of the people who fail to beat the market.